 We will only keep personal information for the minimum period necessary to enable us to provide you with the relevant service and to fulfil our statutory obligations.
 The information outlined in this privacy notice will be kept in accordance with our retention schedule (please note this is currently under review).

-Transferring Data outside of the European Economic Area (EEA)
+Transferring Data outside of the UK

-We will not transfer your information outside of the EEA, however anyone who has access to the internet can view planning applications on our planning search pages, or locate the details via internet search engines.
+We will not transfer your information outside of the UK, however anyone who has access to the internet can view planning applications on our planning search pages, or locate the details via internet search engines.

 If you would like more information on how we handle personal data then please see our full Privacy Notice.